U.S. declines to name China currency manipulator

 The Treasury said further appreciation of the yuan would help China balance its economy toward consumption by giving households greater purchasing power.

-The report also called on China to reduce its "exceptionally high" foreign exchange reserves and to publish data about its intervention in currency markets.
+It called on China to reduce its "exceptionally high" foreign exchange reserves and publish data about its intervention in currency markets.

-The Obama administration also used the report to keep pressure on South Korea to limit its intervention in foreign exchange markets.
+The Obama administration also used the currency report to keep pressure on South Korea to limit its foreign exchange intervention.

 South Korea says it intervenes to smooth the volatility of its won currency, but it has gone into the market throughout 2012, the Treasury report said.
 In July, the IMF said the won was undervalued by up to 10 percent.